BoundaryValueDiffEqFIRK

 Lobatto IIIC methods

-• LobattoIIIc2: 2 stage Lobatto IIIc method, with defect control adaptivity.
+• LobattoIIIc2: 2 stage Lobatto IIIc method, without defect control adaptivity.

 • LobattoIIIc3: 3 stage Lobatto IIIc method, with defect control adaptivity.